selina-bian-1122/selina-bian-1122/README.md

   Performed sentiment analysis on comments from 25K users across 3K games and developed a Collaborative Filtering Model using Factorization Machine and DNN to address the cold start problem.

 - **Hotel Prediction Business Analytics Project (Mar 2023–May 2023)**
-  Selected variables using Step AIC and PCA to predict cancellations with logistic regression and time series methods, while leading discussions to design incentive mechanisms and an overbooking solution.
+  Selected variables using Step AIC and PCA to predict cancellations with logistic regression and time series methods, and design incentive mechanisms and an overbooking solution.

 - **Loan Default Prediction Project (Nov 2022–Dec 2022)**
   Analyzed Lending Club data using various ML techniques to predict loan defaults, ultimately identifying Random Forest as the most effective model with an AUC of 71%.

 ---